 Make a Visit to the Ultimate Old-Fashioned Emporium

-Lehman’s (4779 Kidron Road, Dalton, OH 44618) is a very unique store that carries a large variety of old-fashioned practical housewares, appliances, tools, and supplies.
-It also carries a number of food items, from over 300 types of old-fashioned sodas to popcorns to freshly made taffy and fudge.
+Lehman’s in Dalton is a very unique store that carries a large variety of old-fashioned practical housewares, appliances, tools, and supplies.
+It also carries a number of food items, from over 300 types of old-fashioned sodas to popcorn to freshly made taffy and fudge.

-Family owned and operated since 1955, Lehman’s was originally opened as a small hardware shop to serve the large local Amish population and has grown to be one of the largest stores specializing in non-electric technology in the country.
+Family owned and operated since 1955, Lehman’s was originally opened as a small hardware shop to serve the large local Amish population.
+It has grown to be one of the largest stores specializing in non-electric technology in the country.

 What will you find here?
 Here is a very short list of the some of the items we took a peek at in the large 35,000 ft. store: wood-burning and gas stoves, soapmaking supplies, eco-friendly laundry detergents, cast iron skillets, silicone kitchen utensils, wooden toys, food canning supplies, Amish-made wooden furniture, farm equipment, composting toilets, and wood fire and charcoal outdoor grills.
 Basically everything you never knew still existed is here!

-Not only does it supply products to the local Amish, but has an appeal to those living off the grid, those living in rural areas where electricity may not be dependable, those interested in do-it-yourself projects (canning, soap making, gardening, home butchering, etc.), those looking for USA made products, and those with a bit of nostalgia for simpler well-made appliances and products.
+Not only does it supply products to the local Amish, but has an appeal to those living off the grid, those living in rural areas where electricity may not be dependable, and those interested in do-it-yourself projects (canning, soap making, gardening, home butchering, etc.).
+It is also popular among shoppers looking for USA made products and those with a bit of nostalgia for simpler well-made appliances and products.

 Stop by for a look at their large selection and if you can’t make it in, you can find a large number of products through their website and mail-order catalog.
 Find out more on their company website here.